frederic-perez/AmE-dictionary/dictionary.md

 __coerced__
 __coffee-table book__
 __coffers__ :two::Shit: _San Francisco city coffers._ _State's coffers._
-__cog__ :four: A wheel or bar with a series of projections on its edge, which transfers motion by engaging with projections on another wheel or bar. _The cogs and springs of a watch._ :es: diente de rueda
+__cog__ :five: A wheel or bar with a series of projections on its edge, which transfers motion by engaging with projections on another wheel or bar. _The cogs and springs of a watch._ :es: diente de rueda
-__cog__ _You don't just feel like a cog in the machine._
 __coif__ _Strange coif._
 __coiffed__
 __coil__